zdravkov/kendo-docs/getting-started/using-kendo-with/php/widgets/tooltip/overview.md

 ## Getting Client-side Reference

-You can reference the clien-side Kendo Tooltip instance via [jQuery.data()](http://api.jquery.com/jQuery.data/).
+You can reference the client-side Kendo Tooltip instance via [jQuery.data()](http://api.jquery.com/jQuery.data/).
 Once a reference has been established, you can use the [API](/api/web/tooltip#methods) to control its behavior.

 ### Example